Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 propagated from the field observed class values, has significant impact on estimations of the volumetric totals of attributes assessed and mapped for the fine earth fraction (see also section \@ref(SOC-chapter)).
-Whilst of 1 meter deep soil, with a bulk density of 1.5 tonne per cubic-metre and an organic carbon content of 10 g per kg, contains 150 tonnes organic carbon.
+Whilst a 1 meter deep soil, with a bulk density of 1.5 tonne per cubic-metre and an organic carbon content of 10 g per kg, contains 150 tonnes organic carbon.
 A similar soil with bulk density adjusted for the presence of *‘frequent stones’* contains 90–127.5 tonnes organic carbon.
-Despite the inaccuracy of the data for field observed coarse fragments content it is strongly recommended to collect and compile these data as completely as possible because of their relevance for estimating whole soil bulk density, total volume and volume of the fine earth fraction alone.
+Despite the inaccuracy of the data for field observed coarse fragments content, it is strongly recommended to collect and compile these data as completely as possible because of their relevance for estimating whole soil bulk density, total volume and volume of the fine earth fraction alone.

-The possible nature (and size) of coarse fragments is highly variable (quartz, carbonate, iron, basalt) with thus variable manageability and variable characteristics as breakability, solubility, bulk density, etc.
+The possible nature (and size) of coarse fragments is highly variable (quartz, carbonate, iron, basalt) with consequent variable manageability and variable characteristics such as breakability, solubility, bulk density, etc.
-Where the coarse fragment content is dominant (>80%), approaching 100%, rootability is near nil which is determinant for the rooting or effective soil depth and generally also for depth to bedrock.
+Where the coarse fragment content is dominant (>80%), approaching 100%, rootability is near nil which is a determinant for the rooting or effective soil depth and generally also for depth to bedrock.
 An estimated global distribution of coarse fragments and soil textures is given in Fig. \@ref(fig:sprofs-crfvol).